Key Takeaways

 • Necessitate employers to maintain a healthy, safe workplace

-Bosses with at least six workers are subject to Virginia’s laws.
+Bosses with at least six employees are subject to Virginia’s laws.

 Wage and Hour Laws in Virginia

-• Employers will need to be able to compensate workers with the highest minimum wage, whether put together by state, local, or federal law.
+• Employers must pay employees the highest applicable minimum wage, whether set by state, local, or federal law.
 The key state law pertaining to payday obligations is recognized as the Virginia Minimum Wage Act.
-The Minimum Wage Act defines how much employees should be paid, how many hours they can work, and the distinct regulations that apply to younger workers.
+The Minimum Wage Act defines how much employees should be paid, how many hours they can work, and the distinct regulations that apply to younger employees.

 • Virginia’s current minimum salary is $7.25.
 There are many exclusions to the state's minimum wage rule.
 Any raise in the federal rate will be contemplated on the state level; raises in the federal rate routinely boost the state’s amount.
 Because of these exceptions, there are not many employees in Virginia protected by the state minimum wage.